 Your 8-Step Check List

-When it comes to choosing a shepherd’s hut, it’s easy to fall in love at first sight.
+When it comes to looking for a shepherd's hut for sale, it’s easy to fall in love at first sight.
 Your plans for a bijou home-office or romantic holiday let can easily mean the practicalities of hut purchasing and ownership get put on the back-burner.

 With over 20 years of designing, manufacturing and installing our handmade snugs and cabins, we know a thing or two about shepherd’s huts.
 From planning permission and insurance to material choices and maintenance, we’ve compiled a checklist to ensure you’re ready to start your shepherd’s hut adventure!